Speech Language Pathologist Assistant Clinic

-The speech language pathology assistant is a qualified professional person who provides Speech Language Therapy services to patients in the clinic as prescribed by the attending physician and plan of care set forth by Supervising/Evaluating Speech language Pathologist.
+The speech pathologist/audiologist assistant is a qualified professional person who directs, supervises, evaluates, and provides speech therapy services to patients in a clinical setting as prescribed by the attending physician.

 - Plans activities and provides therapeutic services for speech and language disorders